chrmorandi/yii2-jasper/README.md

 ##Performance

-Depends on the complexity, amount of data and the resources of your machine (let me know your use case).
+Depends on the complexity, amount of data and the resources of your machine.

-I have a report that generates a *Invoice* with a DB connection, images and multiple pages and it takes about **3/4 seconds** to process.
-I suggest that you use a worker to generate the reports in the background.
+Is possible the generate the reports in the background.

 ##License